 I am reminded of the many towering 20, 40… 60 storey buildings that I’ve marvelled at over my Fellowship in the States.
 Skyscrapers which go to no less effort to addorn their soaring facades with wonder and characterful figures.
 With the help of an asset such as binoculars, however, I felt I was glimpsing a secret world.
 Its a strange feeling; exploring an otherwise private world, when stood on a large sidewalk surrounded by people and cars busying by.

 I promised a colleague, who I enjoyed a coffee contemplating terracotta in Chicago with, a few images of the massive and mystical beasts that line the Natural History Museum and how they came to be:

 These pictures give an idea of the scale of these giant terracotta figures.

-These are the original Hathernware moulds created to press the figures when the Natural History Museum was built between 1860 and 1880.
-We learned as much as we could from the moulds themselves, as its quite a treat to be able to handle historic moulds, I certainly enjoyed pressing these monumental beasts and the picture of me reaching right inside the mould as a fellow craftsman would have first done many a year ago is guaranteed to make me smile.
+The original moulds were made by Gibbs & Canning at Tamworth when the Natural History Museum was built between 1860 and 1880.
+The figures were restored by Hathernware and the picture is of me, reaching right inside the mould as a fellow craftsman would have first done many a year ago to press these monumental beasts the first time round.

 Having looked more closly at the figures on site, it seems that the bodies of the animals are all one of two types (the male is larger and bulkier and the female slightly more slight and muscley) They are incredibly well sculpted with the tense muscle tone sculpted into the clay and the moulds.
 Alongside the lion and lioness there are other other strange and mythical animals.
 Perhaps pause when you’re next at South Kensington and see what you can pick out.